 - Usability: Is it easy to learn and master?
 Does the company offer good tech support, user support, tutorials, and training?
 Is it easy to access anywhere through a phone app or a cloud platform?

 - Features & Functionality:

-– Scheduling and allocation: simple calendars, grids, ability to set deadlines and dependencies, and easy drag-and-drop to move resources around.
+– Scheduling and allocation: does the software include simple calendars, grids, the ability to set deadlines and dependencies, and easy drag-and-drop features for moving resources around?
 Auto-scheduling features are a great plus.

-– Skills tracking: the ability to input employee schedules, create profiles listing their skills, and easily search by skills.
+– Skills tracking: does the software provide the ability to input employee schedules, create profiles listing their skills, and easily search by skills?
 Additionally, the better tools offer powerful search functionality that allows you to filter by essentially any project variable: tag, department, client, etc.

-– Forecasting: the software collects data on sales, development, launches, schedules (etc) and makes resourcing recommendations to help you anticipate demands.
-The ability to measure and allocate resources with ease.
+– Forecasting: does the software collect data on sales, development, launches, schedules, and more, and can it make resourcing recommendations to help you anticipate demand?
+The ability to measure and allocate resources with ease is also a plus.

-– Utilization management: usually takes the form of analytics and reporting features that give insight into capacity, utilization, and performance for projects, clients and individuals.
+– Utilization management: this usually takes the form of analytics and reporting features that give insight into capacity, utilization, and performance for projects, clients, and individuals.